austinrosh/austinrosh.github.io/_posts/project-posts/2021-06-14-rf-energy-harvester.md

 ---

 For my final year undergraduate project, I worked in a team on an ISM band RF energy harvesting system for powering (very) low energy loads.
 Despite this project happening during the peak of the COVID-19 pandemic, my partner and I were able to successfully develop and test hardware to prove this concept out in the lab!
-This post will give an overview and background of RF energy harvesting, describe the problem that RF energy harvesting hopes to solve, present detailed design and test results, and give a roadmap of potential future applications.
+This post will give an overview and background to RF energy harvesting, describe the problem that RF energy harvesting hopes to solve, present detailed design and test results, and give a roadmap of potential future applications.

 <!--- If you are interested in the full project report, it can be found on the Santa Clara University Scholar Commons [here](https://scholarcommons.scu.edu/elec_senior/62/). --->